pallavagarwal07/pallavagarwal07.github.io/_posts/2018-01-07-Encrypted-posts-on-a-static-website.md

 So using GopherJS, I wrote a [Jekyll converter](https://jekyllrb.com/docs/plugins/#converters), so that any `.go` files in my blog's source would be compiled to `.js` in the website.
-After that, I wrote a small Go code that used the earlier writter `decrypt.go` to decrypt the encrypted content within the `body` tags of a webpage, and set my encrypted page to include the corresponding `.js` file.
+After that, I wrote a small Go code that used the earlier written `decrypt.go` to decrypt the encrypted content within the `body` tags of a webpage, and set my encrypted page to include the corresponding `.js` file.